 Advantages of SF6 Circuit Breakers

-- Excellent insulating, arc-extinguishing, physical and chemical properties of SF6 gas is the greater advantages of SF6 circuit breakers.
+- The excellent insulating, arc-extinguishing, physical, and chemical properties of SF6 gas are the greater advantages of SF6 circuit breakers.

 - The gas is noninflammable and chemically stable.